Introduction

 5. Virtual Health Assistants.

-6. Administrative Support.
+6. Administrative and Workflow Automation

 Can AI Replace a Family Doctor?
 Let’s Break It Down.